-Here's a simple trick to significantly reduce the length of your mortgage and save thousands over the course of your loan: Make additional payments that go to your loan principal.
+Here's a simple trick to reduce the repayment period of your mortgage and save thousands of dollars over the course of your loan: Make additional payments that go to your loan principal.
 People make this happen in several different ways.
 For many people,Perhaps the simplest way to keep track is to make one extra payment every year.
-If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Another very popular option is to pay half of your payment every other week.
-The result is you make one extra monthly payment each year.
-These options differ a little in lowering the final payback amount and reducing payback length, but they will all significantly reduce the duration of your mortgage and lower your total interest paid over the life of the loan.
+If you can't pay an extra whole payment all at once, you can divide your payment by 12 and write a check for that additional amount monthly.
+Another option is to pay a half payment every two weeks.
+The result is you will make one additional monthly payment each year.
+These options differ a little in reducing the total interest paid and shortening payback length, but each will significantly reduce the length of your mortgage and lower the total interest paid over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.